Macdavid28/Macdavid28/README.md

 # Hi there, I'm David 👋

-I’m, a software engineer focused on building scalable platforms that blend design, performance, and real-world problem-solving.
+I’m a software engineer focused on building scalable platforms that blend design, performance, and real-world problem-solving.

-Currently, I’m working on Confiverde, an artisan marketplace platform for artisan and craft products focused on connecting clients to artisans, and fostering a sustainable creative economy.
+Currently, I’m working on Confiverde, an artisan marketplace platform for artisan and craft products focused on connecting clients to artisans and fostering a sustainable creative economy.

 ---